NanoCommons/identifiers/index.md

-# European Repository of Materials
+# European Registry of Materials

-The European Repository of Materials is a simple registry with the sole purpose to mint material identifiers to be used by research projects throughout the life cycle of their project.
+The European Registry of Materials is a simple registry with the sole purpose to mint material identifiers to be used by research projects throughout the life cycle of their project.
 The identifier is nothing more than that identifier, and not by default linked to any information.
 Think of it as a pre-registration of the intention to study the material.